 According to an independent study of on-market homes, the Redfin Estimate is the most accurate among leading automated home-value tools.
 They also claim to provide the most accurate value of a home for sale - more than twice as likely to be within 3% of the home's selling price as other top online home-value estimators.

-On a personal note, in early 2019 I had an appraisal done on my home for a refinancing.
+Russell here.
+In early 2019 I had an appraisal done on my home for a refinancing.

 In third was the Redfin estimate, which was significantly above my appraisal.
 Eppraisal was even higher, FSBO, higher still, and Zillow was the furthest away and highest over the appraisal.

 The estimates above my appraisal may sound like great news – but there is something important to consider.
 A buyer WILL have an appraisal done on your home during closing - it's required for a mortgage.
 If the appraisal comes in below the price you agreed on, the bank WILL NOT approve a mortgage to buy your home.
-It’s important to price your home accurately.

 It’s important to know what the real estate market is like in your area.
 Looking at recent comparable sales, or “comps,” is the best way to do this.